-Barnard stayed on as president for another seven years, but his identification with coeducation cost him whatever earlier capacity he had to move Columbia away from its sleepy past and to embrace the future.
-His resignation in 1888, after twenty-four years as president, was met with universal relief.
+Barnard stayed on as president for another seven years, but his call for coeducation cost him whatever capacity he earlier had to move Columbia away from its sleepy past and embrace the future.
+His announced resignation in 1888, after twenty-four years as president, was met with universal relief.
 He died six months later.
-A coda he attached to his 1881 report attests to his steadfastness: and prescience: “Columbia College may not, in our own day, be opened to the admission of women; but that it will be so in that better coming time which awaits another generation appears to the undersigned to be as certain as anything yet beneath the veil of the future can be.”
+A coda he attached to his 1881 report attests both to his steadfastness and prescience: “Columbia College may not, in our own day, be opened to the admission of women; but that it will be so in that better coming time which awaits another generation appears to the undersigned to be as certain as anything yet beneath the veil of the future can be.”

-Receipt of “this monster petition” found the chair of the education committee of the College’s board of trustees, the Rev. Morgan Dix, rector of Trinity Church, in a decidedly unreceptive mood.
+Receipt of what he called “this monster petition,” found the chair of the education committee of Columbia’s board of trustees, Rev. Morgan Dix, rector of Trinity Church, in a decidedly unreceptive mood.
 “The thing seems to have been engineered from the beginning by a little knot of persevering women, most of whom are Unitarians of the Boston type.”
 He must also have chafed at seeing two fellow Episcopalian clerics among the signatories.
-Nor did it put him in a more placatory state when his annual Lenten lectures, “The Calling of a Christian Woman,” delivered at various Episcopal churches throughout Manhattan, were roundly criticized as patronizing to women by petition signatory and co-religious Lillie Devereux Blake.
+Nor did it put him in a more placatory state when his annual Lenten lectures, “The Calling of a Christian Woman,” delivered at Episcopal churches throughout Manhattan, were roundly criticized as being patronizing to women.
 Undeterred, Dix used the Columbia board’s March 5th meeting to urge his colleagues to reject the petition.
-But for Barnard’s dissent, they did so unanimously.
+They did so unanimously but for Barnard’s lone dissent.

-In the fall of 1884, the Columbia board rolled out its “Collegiate Course for Women.”
-Those admitted would be allowed to sit for the same examinations taken by Columbia College men, but administered separately.
+In the fall of 1884, the Columbia board rolled out its own “Collegiate Course for Women,” intended to quell charges of misogyny.
+Women admitted to the Collegiate Course by examination would be allowed to sit for the same examinations taken by Columbia College men, but administered separately.
+They would also not be allowed to attend classes.
 Should a woman pass enough of these examinations, she was to receive a Columbia degree.
-In the summer of 1885 six women who took the entrance exam were enrolled that fall.
+In the summer of 1885 six women took the entrance exam and enrolled that fall.
 The following year, a second batch of home-bound but academically ambitious young women signed up, among them the 18-year-old, Annie Florence Nathan.

-The Nathans formed part of a tight network of Sephardic Jewish families (which included the Cardozos and the Lazuruses), who conceded nothing to the City’s more numerous Knickerbocker families in terms of ancestry or their own sense of their social standing.”
-Meyer once called New York’s Sephardim “the nearest approach to royalty in the United States.”
-Stephen Birmingham, a chronicler of Jewish life in New York, called them “The Grandees.”
+The Nathans were part of a tight network of Sephardic Jewish families, including the Cardozos and the Lazuruses, who conceded nothing to the City’s more numerous Knickerbocker families in terms of ancestry or social standing.
+Meyer once referred to New York’s Sephardim as “the nearest approach to royalty in the United States.”
+Stephen Birmingham, a chronicler of Jewish life in New York, calls them “The Grandees.”

 simply because the girls there come almost exclusively from a wealthy class